The Problem of the Covered Bridge

 "The Problem of the Covered Bridge" (1974) is a mystery short story by Edward D. Hoch which was first published in Ellery Queen's Mystery Magazine (Dec 1974 issue).
 It is part of a sub-type of the locked room mystery known as an impossible crime story.
 It introduces the characters of Dr. Sam Hawthorn, Sheriff Lens, and the town of Northmont.
 It is included in Hoch's book Diagnosis: Impossible: The Problems of Dr. Sam Hawthorne (Crippen & Landru, 1996).
 It is also included in All but Impossible!, the famous anthology edited by Hoch.

 Hoch was inspired while looking at a watercolor landscape of a covered bridge; the story developed from his idea of a carriage riding into the covered bridge but never coming out the other side.
 He says it took him two days to work out the idea and develop the story.
 He created as the detective character a New England doctor in 1930s, and named him Sam after Sam Sheppard.
-The editors of Ellery Queen Mystery Magazine liked the idea, but added a surname to distinguish him from Lillian de la Torre's famous Dr Sam: Johnson.
+The editors of Ellery Queen's Mystery Magazine liked the idea, but added a surname to distinguish him from Lillian de la Torre's famous Dr Sam: Johnson.
 The editors also suggested that Hoch make his character speak in a country dialect.

 This was probably the most talked about story of the series.
 Hoch wrote a later story, "The Second Problem of the Covered Bridge", which was published in EQMM December 1998.
 Three more stories about the character followed.